RESILIENCE REPORTER

 HOW TO APPLY

-Climate Reporters will be hired through the Desert Research Institute (DRI), a world leader in applied environmental research.
-As an organization, DRI is committed to Equal Employment Opportunity/Action in recruitment of its employees and strives to foster diversity and inclusion in the workplace.
+Resilience Reporters will be hired through the Desert Research Institute (DRI), a world leader in applied environmental research.
+DRI is committed to Equal Employment Opportunity in recruitment of its employees and does not discriminate on the basis of race, color, religion, sex, age, creed, national origin, veteran status, physical or mental disability, sexual orientation, genetic information, gender identity, or gender expression.
+DRI employs only United States citizens and aliens lawfully authorized to work in the United States.
 Visit DRI’s application page to submit a current resume and a cover letter detailing why you are interested in this opportunity and how your background and experience prepare you for this job.
 Applications will remain open until suitable candidates have been found for the job.
 Apply today!

 Questions?

-If you have questions about this internship opportunity, please contact Native Climate Communication Coordinator, Kelsey Fitzgerald ([email protected]).
-To check out some of the work of our current climate reporters, please continue to our Climate Reporter Stories page!
+If you have questions about this internship opportunity, please contact Communication Coordinator, Kelsey Fitzgerald ([email protected]).
+To check out some of the work of our current climate reporters, please continue to our Resilience Reporter Stories page!